dojo/docs/dojo/declare.rst

   // C - 2

 The example above doesn't call the constructor of ``A`` at all, and runs some code before and after calling the constructor of ``B``.

+The exact algorithm of an instance initialization for manual constructors:

+#.
+The top-most constructor is called with original arguments.
+It is up to this constructor to call a superclass constructor using ``this.inherited()``.
+While doing so it can substitute arguments.
+#.
+When the instance is initialized, ``postscript()`` method is called with original arguments of the top-most constructor (unless they were modified indirectly by superclass constructors).

+Notes:

+* Prefer manual constructors to deprecated ``preamble()``.
+* As soon as you switch to manual constructors **all** constructors in your hierarchy would be called manually.
+Make sure that all constructors are wired for that.

 ========
 See Also